Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 For simple, low-volume production monitoring, a single node grid can be used.
 EBS must be used for :ref:`elasticsearch` data storage if used for production purposes.
 Single node grids cannot use ephemeral instance storage without being at risk of losing :ref:`elasticsearch` data.
 However, for temporary evaluation installations, where there is little concern for data loss, ephemeral instance storage should be used.

 Listed below are the minimum suggested single-node instance quantities, sizes, and storage requirements for either standalone or evaluation installations (choose one, not both).
+Note that when using virtual machines with the minimum RAM requirements you may need to enable memory swapping.

 Standalone: